Gammerdinger/Introduction_to_Unix_and_programming/Basics_of_for_loops/README.md

 ### Nested *for* loops

-One of the great parts of loops is that you can put them within one another or use any commands in or around them.
+One of the great parts of loops is that you can put them within one another.
 A simple example could look like this:

 ```
 for i in {1..5}; do